 Of course we are here because of our production, but the reason I am here, pouring into this particular company, is because they care about me as a person.
 They get to know me, find out about my family, keep up with my travels, watch over my clients.
 The entire team, like Caetie & Sue, pictured below, along with each and every one of the reservations agents, is truly in their position because of their dedication to their clients.
 I could not ask for a better partner or a stronger reminder of why I do what I do.

-My goal at Vacations by Lindsey is to create long-lasting relationships and friendships with my clients, my employees, my peers and my suppliers.
+Our goal as an agency is to create long-lasting relationships and friendships with my clients, my employees, my peers and my suppliers.
 Receiving the Curator’s award meant so much more to me than just production; it reflected the goals that I’ve met in the past year and reminded me of the people who helped me to get there.

-I’m so grateful for each and every client, supplier, peer, and friend and I can’t wait to see where Vacations by Lindsey is by this time next year!
+I’m so grateful for each and every client, supplier, peer, and friend and I can’t wait to see where we are by this time next year!